MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 - [PromotedActionCategories Property](properties/devenv-promotedactioncategories-property.md)
 - [RequestFilterHeading Property](properties/devenv-requestfilterheading-property.md)

-The following example shows how to use the label syntax as property value for the **Caption** property.
+The following example shows the label syntax when it is used as property value for the **Caption** property.

 ```
 Caption = 'Developer translation for %1',  Comment = '%1 is extension name', locked = false, MaxLength=999;